 HCC coding is the cornerstone of most value-based care arrangements.
 Today, “value-based care” is used synonymously with Medicare Advantage, but in the near future, we believe all forms of reimbursement will be tied to some VBC arrangement.

-HCC coding falls under the broader term of risk adjustment (RA) models where patient care is paid based on a prospective payment model.
+HCC coding falls under the broader term of risk adjustment (RA) models, where patient care is paid based on a prospective payment model.
 Specially designed RA models are used to determine risk scores for patients.
 In the Medicare Advantage world, these models use the demographics and HCC diagnoses of the patient to assign a risk score known as an RAF.
-The assumption is the sicker the patient, the higher the RAF, the more dollars it will take to care for this patient during any given year.
-Therefore the RAF score of any patient population will determine the prospective payment Medicare disburses.
+The assumption is that the sicker the patient, the higher the RAF, and the more dollars it will take to care for this patient during any given year.
+Therefore, the RAF score of any patient population will determine the prospective payment Medicare disburses.

 This prospective payment model based on RAF does 2 things: